Deepwater Horizon Oil Spill

 On April 20, 2010, disaster struck in the Gulf of Mexico.
 The Deepwater Horizon oil rig, located on the Macondo Prospect, exploded—killing 11 people and causing the largest accidental marine oil spill in history.
-Oil gushed for more than 85 days after the initial explosion, with BP engineers finally capping the well on July 15, 2010.
-By then, according to the U.S. Government, roughly 210 million U.S. gallons had been spilled.
+Oil gushed for more than 85 days after the initial explosion, with engineers finally capping the well on July 15, 2010.
+By then, according to the NOAA, roughly 134 million U.S. gallons had spilled.

 The explosion occurred around 9:45 p.m.
 CDT with 126 crew members aboard.
 According to workers who were there, the lights began to flicker, which was followed by strong quaking.
 The initial explosion on the rig was followed by a fire that lasted for more than a day.
 On April 22 at approximately 10:20 a.m., the Coast Guard reported the oil rig had sunk.

 In the aftermath of the explosion and fire, 115 people were evacuated.
 Initially, 12 to 15 people were reported missing; however, that number was later reduced to 11.
 A massive rescue operation was launched by the U.S. Coast Guard that included two cutters, four helicopters, and a rescue plan.
-Despite these best efforts, the 11 missing crew were never found.
-In total, 16 people were injured by the blast.
+Despite these efforts, the 11 missing crew were never found.

-Later that year in November, the Oil Spill Commission reported its findings.
-While they stated that BP had not outright violated safety protocols, they did note that several decisions had increased risk.
-As Co-Chair Billy Reilly said, "there was not a culture of safety on that rig.”
-One heavily criticized decision was BP’s refusal to add more centralizers, despite recommendations to do so.
+In November 2020, the Oil Spill Commission reported its findings.
+While it stated that BP had not outright violated safety protocols, it noted several decisions that had increased risks.
+As Co-Chair Billy Reilly said, “There was not a culture of safety on that rig.”
+One heavily criticized decision was BP’s refusal to add more centralizers, despite recommendations.

 On April 22, two days after the initial explosion, an oil leak was discovered following the emergence of a large oil slick.
 For the next 87 days, oil continued to flow at an estimated rate of 1,000 to 5,000 barrels per day.
 Two months after the leak was spotted, oil began to wash up on the shores of the Gulf States, with the oil spreading further and further as time went on.
 Satellite images have shown that the spill spread to roughly 68,000 square miles.